 Please Remember: If you see something suspicious call the BCSO Dispatch at 513-785-1300 or 911 immediately, any delay is reporting a potential problem drastically reduces the solvability of crimes.

-View complete Liberty Township Noise Ordinance.
+View complete Liberty Township Noise Resolution.